Post Updated: Dec 7, 2022

-If we look at the current job market going into 2021, it is led more by the jobseekers than it is by the employers.
-In fact, as much as 90% of the market is candidate-driven, allowing the jobseeker to become much more selective.
+If we look at the current job market going into 2023, jobseekers are led more than employers.
+In fact, as much as 90% of the market is candidate-driven, allowing the job seeker to become much more selective.
 This means that if you wish to hire the most skilled person for the role, it’s not enough to offer a good salary with great benefits.

 With candidates being offered so many choices, it’s up to the employer to change with the times and adopt new talent acquisition trends to make sure that your company stands out of the crowd.
-The recruiting trends for 2021 embrace a new way of thinking, looking at the candidates almost like customers, and trying to market towards them, as well as better their recruiting process.
-Here are the top recruitment trends you should use this year, to make sure you don’t miss out on the best talent.
+The recruiting trends for 2023 embrace a new way of thinking, looking at the candidates almost like customers, trying to market towards them, and better their recruiting process.
+Here are the top future trends in recruitment that you should use this year, to make sure you don’t miss out on the best talent.

 Trend #1.
 Target Your Marketing